 Priority Industries - Pennsylvania's historic approach to economic development has been unfocused.
 Without targeted industries to attract, cultivate, and grow, Pennsylvania's limited economic development dollars have been spread across industries without focus or attention to those industry segments where we either maintain a competitive advantage or can create one.
-That changes with our new Economic Development Strategy.
+That changes with our new Ten-Year Strategic Plan for Economic Development in Pennsylvania.
 Taking a data-based approach to our efforts, we have identified five key industry sectors where we should target resources and maximize opportunities for growth:

 Agriculture

 Energy

 Life Sciences

+Manufacturing

-Manufacturing Robotics and Technology
+Robotics and Technology